MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use Cloud Data Fusion to assign each city to a region that is labeled as 1, 2, 3, 4, or 5, and then use that number to represent the city in the model.

 **Memorize:** `B) Use SQL in BigQuery to transform the state column using a one-hot encoding method, and make each city a column with binary values.`

-**Quick reason:** Use SQL in BigQuery to transform the state column using a one-hot encoding method, and make each city a column with binary values.

 <details>
 <summary>Full explanation</summary>